Lecture from: 16.09.2025 | Video: Video ETHZ

 Course Context & Logistics

 This course is a core component of ETH’s Department of Management, Technology, and Economics (D-MTEC).
-The department’s vision is to analyze the interplay of technology, organizations, and society to foster the sustainable use of resources.
+The department’s vision centers on analyzing the interplay of technology, organizations, and society to foster the sustainable use of resources.
 Macroeconomics provides the essential framework for understanding these large-scale systems.

 /Sidequests/GESS/Principles-of-Macroeconomics/Lecture-Notes/attachments/Pasted-image-20250923214958.png)